ventus-ag/documentation/content/products/networking/routers.md

 ![](../../../assets/images/routers/6.png?width=35pc&classes=border,shadow)

+{{% notice note %}}
+If Router was created with *Enabled external gateway* all Virtual Machines created in this Subnet will have access to the internet.
+{{% /notice %}}

-After these steps, the newly added Interface will appear in the *Router details page* in the ACTIVE status with available action icon for its removing.
+After these steps, the newly added Interface will appear in the *Router details page* in the ACTIVE status with available *action icon* for its removing.
 Now, all Virtual Machines created in this Subnet will have access to the internet, as this Router was created with *Enabled external gateway*:

 ![](../../../assets/images/routers/7.png?classes=border,shadow)